mdboom/matplotlib/doc/users/whats_new/style_changes.rst

 Changes to the default style
 ----------------------------

-The most important feature in matplotlib 2.0 are the changes to the default style.
+The most important changes in matplotlib 2.0 are the changes to the default style.

 While it is impossible to select the best default for all cases, these